leold198975/my-custom-functions-pro/readme.txt

 I don't limit the number of characters.

 = Can I use this plugin on my language? =
 Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
-The .pot file is included and placed in "languages" folder.
+The `.pot` file is included and placed in "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
-Just send the translation files (*.po, *.mo) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.
+Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

 = Where to report bug if found? =
 Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-functions-pro) and report.